hughrawlinson/chuck_demos/README.md

 ## Notes

+The recordings will be as long as the ChucK script keeps running, up to a total of 5 minutes, when they'll be cut off to preserve SoundCloud space.
+Of course, you can change this in your fork by modifying `rec.ck`.

 I apologise for the fact that you have to use your credentials, the SoundCloud API doesn't have a great way to authenticate users without a server.
 If you have a better idea, I'd welcome a pull request!